bartmichu/ubuntu_maintenance_collection/README.md

   Performs automated bootstrapping of an Ansible-managed host.

 * `check_state.yaml`
   Checks the state of an Ubuntu system, including available package upgrades (security and regular), services requiring a restart, and whether a system reboot is needed.
 Provides a summary of the findings.
-(See `docs/check_state.md` for more details).
+See `docs/check_state.md` for more details.

 * `reboot_conditionally.yaml`
   Performs a system reboot only when necessary (due to pending updates or service restarts requiring a reboot) and when explicitly allowed via the `umc_global_allow_reboot` variable.
-(See `docs/reboot_conditionally.md` for more details).
+See `docs/reboot_conditionally.md` for more details.

 * `reboot_unconditionally.yaml`
   Performs an unconditional system reboot.
 Use with caution!
-(See `docs/reboot_unconditionally.md` for more details).
+See `docs/reboot_unconditionally.md` for more details.

 * `services_restart.yaml`
   Restarts services that require it, using the `needrestart` utility.
 Performs a check before and after attempting the restarts to identify which services were successfully restarted and which still require attention.
-(See `docs/services_restart.md` for more details).
+See `docs/services_restart.md` for more details.

 * `shutdown_unconditionally.yaml`
   Performs an unconditional system shutdown.
 Use with caution!
-(See `docs/shutdown_unconditionally.md` for more details).
+See `docs/shutdown_unconditionally.md` for more details.

 * `upgrade_all_reboot.yaml`
   Updates all upgradeable packages (including security updates) and reboots the system if necessary and allowed.
-(See `docs/upgrade_all.md` for more details).
+See `docs/upgrade_all.md` for more details.

 * `upgrade_all.yaml`
   Updates all upgradeable packages (including security updates).
 Checks for required reboots and service restarts and reports on them.
-(See `docs/upgrade_all.md` for more details).
+See `docs/upgrade_all.md` for more details.

 * `upgrade_security.yaml`
   Installs available security updates.
 Checks for required reboots and service restarts and reports on them.
-(See `docs/upgrade_security.md` for more details).
+See `docs/upgrade_security.md` for more details.

 ## Roles